BasharIrani23/reading-notes/week6/Login&Auth.md

 *Reduced Administrative Work*: RBAC can decrease the overhead of managing individual user permissions, reducing the potential for errors and ensuring consistent application of security policies.

-Auditing and Monitoring: With RBAC, auditing and monitoring become more straightforward.
-Organizations can quickly review and monitor the actions of users based on their roles, ensuring accountability and compliance with internal policies and external regulations.

-Flexibility and Scalability: As an organization grows, RBAC scales by simply adding new roles or adjusting existing roles, making it adaptable to changing business needs.
+*Flexibility and Scalability*: As an organization grows, RBAC scales by simply adding new roles or adjusting existing roles, making it adaptable to changing business needs.
 ***

 # react-cookie library